 An example of this is light from far distant stars.
 When I see that light, I see the star as it appeared when the light left it.
 I am looking back into history.
 But is that history real?
 Did light leave those stars millions, or billions, of years ago?
 Or was it created in transit only a few thousand years ago?
 That light certainly appears to have been in transit for a very long time.

-Some might counter by saying that most scientists are either mistaken or pushing an agenda.
+Some might counter by saying that most scientists are mistaken or pushing an agenda.
 Without a doubt, science is a human endeavor.
 And the data science works with is generally not complete.
 That sometimes leads to false conclusions.
-But history has shown us that as more data becomes available, those conclusions are refined and become more accurate.
-In the end, I believe that science is a useful tool to help us to better understand creation.
+But history has shown us that those conclusions are refined and become more accurate as more data becomes available.
+In the end, I believe that science is a valuable tool to help us to understand creation better.

 The Scope of the Universe

 How big, and how old, is the creation?
 I freely confess that the answers to those questions are beyond my training, and possibly intelligence, to discover on my own.
-I actually struggle a bit in trying to understand the answers that others have discovered.
-But there are many who have invested a lifetime in trying to answer those questions.
+I struggle a bit trying to understand the solutions that others have discovered.
+But I know that many have invested a lifetime in trying to answer those questions.
 And I am very grateful to them for that.

 Age of the Universe

 So how old do they say the universe is?
-200 years ago the general consensus among scientists was that it was eternal, it had always been.
-But nowadays the age estimate has dropped considerably; down to around 13.8 billion years old.
+Two hundred years ago, the consensus among scientists was that it was eternal; it had always been.
+But nowadays, the age estimate has dropped considerably, down to around 13.8 billion years old.
 And that has some pretty tremendous implications.
-An eternal universe has no need for a creator.
-A universe that had a beginning does have a need for something to have caused it, a creator.
+An eternal universe does not need a creator.
+A universe that had a beginning does need something to have caused it, a creator.

-I read with great interest the descriptions of the tests used to determine the age of the universe.
+I read with great interest the descriptions of the tests used to determine the universe’s age.
 But it is a bit much for me to be able to spit it back out in an easily understood form.
 Instead, I would refer you to a wiki article that provides some background on this.

 Size of the Universe

 And this observable universe has an estimated 200 billion galaxies.
-Each galaxy may have anywhere from a few 100 million to 100 trillion stars.
+Each galaxy may have a few 100 million to 100 trillion stars.
 And the evidence is pointing to many, if not most, stars having planets.
-All of these numbers used to describe the size of the universe are too big for me to be able to grasp.
-The universe is clearly immense and beyond complete comprehension.
+All of these numbers used to describe the size of the universe are too big for me to grasp.
+The universe is immense and beyond complete comprehension.